wizut-cvlab/thermal-dlib-shape-predictor/README.md

 ## Images dataset
 Inside folder `/images` we assume exist several folders for different models.
 On each folder may exist various pair images - Thermal and RGB, in the same size.
 The name for each images consist of 4-letter image identiefier, and suffix indicating image type.

+All image datasets is located into `images.7z` archive.

 ## Results
 The scripts for each image Pari return following summary:
 ```